CoDi -- an exemplar-conditioned diffusion model for low-shot counting: Related work

 \subsection{Localization-based methods}

 Localization-based methods provide discrete counts by estimating object center points, which has proven effective in crowded scenes for object-specific counting~\cite{ranasinghe2024crowddiff, chen2022task}.
 S2MC2~\cite{chen2022task} is a self-supervised multi-category counter specialized for a practical application that leverages point-level supervision to lower the labeling cost and to make predictions in a class incremental setting.
-The recently proposed CountGD~\cite{amini2024countgd} is an open-world counter build on top of GroundingDINO~\cite{liu2024grounding}, leveraging both text and visual prompts to predict object center points.
+CountSE~\cite{liu2025countse} is a text-guided zero-shot object counting algorithm that generates multiple precise soft exemplars at different scales to enhance counting models driven solely by semantics.
+The recently proposed CountGD~\cite{amini2024countgd} is an open-world counter built on top of GroundingDINO~\cite{liu2024grounding}, leveraging both text and visual prompts to predict object center points.
 However, object detectors operate with a limited number of queries, necessitating tiled inference and additional post-processing.
+VQCounter~\cite{ye2025vqcounter} extends CountGD~\cite{amini2024countgd} with a visual prompt queue that stores detected bounding boxes during training to increase exemplar diversity, together with a Voronoi-diagram-based matching cost that better exploits point-level annotations.
+Since it inherits the query-based GroundingDINO detector backbone, it remains subject to the same fixed-query capacity limits as CountGD.

-CrowdDiff~\cite{ranasinghe2024crowddiff} is a pixel-space diffusion counter, specialized for crowd counting.
+CrowdDiff~\cite{ranasinghe2024crowddiff} is a class-specific pixel-space diffusion counter, specialized for crowd counting.
 The method progressively generates narrow-kernel density maps using the reverse diffusion process~\cite{song2019generative, ho2020denoising}.
-In inference~\cite{ranasinghe2024crowddiff} combines multiple predictions to improve the counting performance and optionally performs tiling of the input image, thus requires massive amounts of computational resources and significantly slows down the inference process.
+While \methodName{} and CrowdDiff do share a similar idea of location map generation, they differ substantially in their task formulation, conditioning strategy, and output representation.
+Additionally, during inference~\cite{ranasinghe2024crowddiff} combines multiple predictions to improve the counting performance and optionally performs tiling of the input image, thus requiring massive amounts of computational resources and significantly slowing down the inference process.